star3am/hashiqube/jenkins/README.md

 ## About

-This DevOps Jenkins Lab will help you with a practicle example of a Jenkinsfile pipeline to do the following:
+This DevOps Jenkins Lab will help you with a practice example of a Jenkinsfile pipeline to do the following:

 - Retrieve Secrets from Vault in Hashiqube
 - Retrieve Secrets from HCP Vault Secrets (Hashicorp Cloud Platform)